aws-amplify/amplify-flutter/packages/amplify_authenticator/README.md

 | telephoneNumber | ✅ |	✅ |	✅ |
 | username | ✅ |	✅ |	✅ |

-Supported Hints are automatically translated to it's platform specific equivalent.
+Supported Hints are automatically translated to their platform-specific equivalent.
 Otherwise, the hint string will be used as-is.